-Brides are constantly seeking out daring ways to express their personal style, so if defying convention appeals to you, you might want to think about getting an edgy black diamond ring.
+Brides constantly seek out daring ways to express their personal style, so if defying convention appeals to you, you might want to get an edgy black diamond ring.
 Black diamonds are stylish, slightly enigmatic, somewhat rock ‘n’ roll, and incredibly cool.
 They offer good value as well.

 Black Diamond Rings’ Benefits & Drawbacks

 A benefit of a black diamond is that it costs substantially less per carat than fancy-colored or colorless diamonds.
+According to Jay, the reason for this is that black diamonds contain hundreds of small cracks that give them their distinctive hue.
 They are far more prone to injury than their counterparts that lack color, though.
-According to Jay, the reason for this is that black diamonds actually contain hundreds of small cracks that give them their distinctive hue.

-When contemplating a black diamond for an engagement ring, keep this in mind (or consider a treated black diamond instead).
 A grayer stone called a treated black diamond undergoes high pressure and temperature processing to turn it into a black stone.
 They resemble natural black diamonds in appearance but are less expensive.
+Keep this in mind when contemplating a black diamond for an engagement ring (or consider a treated black diamond instead).

 The Qualities of a Black Diamond Ring

 - How can consumers determine whether a black diamond is of excellent quality?
 “I’d advise the purchaser to request a colored diamond report from the Gemology Institute of America” (GIA).
 I usually advise my clients to request GIA reports for their center stones (or any diamond larger than.5ct) before making a significant jewelry purchase (like an engagement ring) to confirm its qualities and ensure its quality,” Jay explains.
-Despite the fact that some black diamonds are naturally black, many are actually grey and must be treated in order to turn them into deep black stones.
+Even though some black diamonds are naturally black, many are grey and must be treated to turn them into deep black stones.
 If the diamond has been treated to improve the color (decreasing the value) or is natural (raising the value), the GIA report will explain.

 - What price range should a buyer anticipate for a black diamond?
-The price of treated black diamonds is half as much as that of natural black diamonds, or even less, according to Jay.
+According to Jay, the price of treated black diamonds is half as much as that of natural black diamonds, or even less.
 You might anticipate a black diamond to cost $4000 per carat or less if a colorless diamond costs $8,000 per carat.

 - What suggested settings are there for a black diamond?
-You can position your black diamond in whatever you desire, according to Jay.
+According to Jay, you can position your black diamond in whatever you desire.
 “You should think about your ring budget before thinking about the setting.
 The setting and carat size you choose will depend on this number.